Mon, Tue & Thur. 10 am - 6 pm, Wed, 10am-7pm , Friday 10am - 3pm, Sunday 9am-2pm

 Each chapter includes:

-– a theme for the day’s service
+* a theme for the day’s service;

-– suggestions on preaching possibilities
+* suggestions on preaching possibilities;

-– an outline of possible sermon moves
+* an outline of possible sermon moves; and

 Add to cart